-Writer and teacher Mary Ann Hogan’s book, Circle Way, launched Feb.
-15, 2022.
+Writer and teacher Mary Ann Hogan’s book, Circle Way, hit the bookstores on Valentine’s Day, 2022.
 Proceeds go to the Hogan-Newton Fund at the Miami Foundation to benefit young journalists.

 1. ‘Unusual, poetic, evocative’